iKaew/hass-linkstation-addon/README.md

 # Overview

-LinkStation Addon is a custom integration of Home Assistant to get diks infomation from Buffalo LinkStation NAS.
+LinkStation Addon is a custom integration of Home Assistant to get disks infomation from Buffalo LinkStation NAS.
 This could display disk space available for each disk attached to Link Station including a USB disk.

 The current version tested by LinkStation Pro Duo LS-WXL.